lizzy-shiejer/todo_app/README.md

 # todo_app
-You can add youur todo list.
+You can add your todo list.

+It is just a practical app, so it has nothing fancy.